Brelage/Bazaar/README.md

 alembic upgrade head
 ```

-5. (optional) configure the websites.json file to only scrape certain categories of the supermarket

 ## Planned features
-- automatic cookie generation: In its current form, the script only scrapes the stores that are listed in the store_locations.json file.
+- automatic cookie generation: In its current form, the script only scrapes the stores that are listed in the config file.
 In order to improve scalability and enable a more holistic database, automatic cookie generation is planned as a feature in the future.
 - concurrency: currently, the script goes through one webpage at a time and stops for one second after each one.
 This enables the script to avoid a 429 "too many requests" HTTP status code, but it also makes the script quite slow.
 Implementation of concurrency could reduce runtime to be a 10th of its current runtime or less, but would require a lot more resources to avoid bot detection.
 One possible way of implementing this could be through a headless browser like Selenium.
 - data visualisation: the database can build the backend for an interactive data visualisation architecture.
 The planned tech stack for this feature is plotly for graph creation + dash for interactive GUI + flask for web deployment.